-LEC INSTITUTIONAL ASSESSMENT
+LEC ACADEMIC ASSESSMENT Processes

 Lake Erie College utilizes Taskstream’s Learning Achievement Tools (LAT) to facilitate the demonstration and assessment of learning achievement for improving teaching and learning.
 With Taskstream we have a centralized process with a system tailor-made for our assessment needs to include electronic portfolios, outcomes assessment and data collection, standards-based lesson and unit planning, communication tools, shared resources, surveys, and field placement and clinical practice management.